melt-umn/ableC-lvars/README.md

 + Add locks where needed in header file
 + Get rid of isTop()
 + Have Top() and Bot() automatically generated
++ Could use leq in place of top-- check leq(Top(), whatever): if true, must be top.

 ### Less urgent:

 + Work on speeding up thread waiting/locking process
 + Add freezing examples
 + Lvars as global variables?
-+ Implement more prefab lattices
++ Implement more prefab lattices/data types
 + Update readme to include new examples and the addition of freezing
 + Could overload get so that if no threshold is specified, defaults to bottom element?
 + Would it be better to create a set "template" based on C arrays instead of algebraic datatypes (more space-efficient)?